stuffbyt/re-Invent2019BuildersSession/DeviceDetectionLab.md

 •	*For desktop view, perform the following curl* curl -v https://dvd8yendmgqle.cloudfront.net/CloudFrontMap.png >/dev/null

-Notice in the HTTP response headers, you would get different sized image based on the User-Agent you manually pass in your Curl.
-Verify the Content-length header in your HTTP response headers.
-You would see a smaller object for Mobilr viewer.
+**How do we know the solution we just built works?**

+Examine HTTP response headers for the curl commands you just issued.

+In the curl command you issued for mobile devices, you should see the following Content-Length header:

+*content-length: 52004* ~52KB

+In the curl command for desktop i.e. the one without the explict User-Agent, you should see the following Content-Length header:

+*Content-Length: 162637* ~162KB

+What all this means is that for the same URL, you're getting served different images (smaller and regular sized) based on the User-Agent in the request.